FOR POWER OUTAGE OR BREAKDOWN, PLEASE CALL 15454

 However, the focus primarily on insulation and partial discharge characteristics has resulted in operational inefficiencies characterized by false positives and false negatives.
 False positives trigger unnecessary maintenance actions, while false negatives miss opportunities for early detection.
 To address these issues, there is an urgent need for methods with superior predictive accuracy.

-In response, a robust predictive model using machine learning algorithm has been developed using meticulously cleansed data from Kuala Lumpur and Selangor.
-Leveraging the power of the CatBoost algorithm, this model is trained on a multidimensional dataset comprising various factors, including IR test history, past maintenance records, breakdown histories, cable source and feeder information, cable lengths, cable age, and geospatial data.
+A robust predictive model using machine learning algorithms has been developed using meticulously cleansed data from Kuala Lumpur and Selangor.
+Leveraging the power of the CatBoost, XGBoost, Random Forest, and Linear Regression algorithm through a stacking ensemble model, this model is trained on a multidimensional dataset comprising various factors, including IR test history, past maintenance records, breakdown histories, cable source and feeder information, cable lengths, cable age, and geospatial data.
 Further refinement is achieved through feature engineering, including normalization of insulation resistance values based on cable length and percentage decay calculations to identify insulation degradation trends.
 Data complexity is handled using techniques like t-SNE and PCA, while class imbalance is addressed through class weight adjustment in a 4:1 ratio.

 Extensive evaluation against an independent 2022 dataset demonstrates exceptional model performance metrics: